Skip to content

 Install on EC2 instance at launch

-To install NVIDIA driver and NVIDIA Container Toolkit including docker using Method 1 when launching a new AL2023 GPU instance preferably with kernel 6.12 and at least 20 GB storage, you can use the following as user data script.
-Uncomment line ending with cuda-toolkit to install CUDA toolkit.
+To install NVIDIA driver and NVIDIA Container Toolkit including docker when launching a new AL2023 GPU instance preferably with latest patches applied and with at least 20 GB storage, you can use the following as user data script.

 #!/bin/bash